To celebrate the launch of our Melting Selection, we've dug out some of our favourite recipes that feature the cheeses in our selection.

 "Lancashire cheese in my opinion is one of the best cheeses for melting.
 It has such a rich, buttery, unctuous flavour that comes across just as strongly once melted.
 Rather than doing cheese on toast, I thought about what I could do which is simple, uses seasonal ingredients, is cheap and quick to make.

 This recipe, to me, signifies an enormous hug.
-It is so nurturing and comforting (just what we need right now), and can be eaten at any time of the day.
-It's rich but light enough to enjoy even in this warm Spring weather.
+It is so nurturing and comforting, and can be eaten at any time of the day.
+It's rich but light enough to enjoy even in the Spring weather.
 Serve on its own, with some toast or a green salad.
 I like to serve a blob of hot sauce on the side to cut through the richness!"

 For the Mushrooms: